NomicFoundation/hardhat/docs/guides/truffle-migration.md

 that support the Truffle testing APIs: `hardhat-truffle4` and `hardhat-truffle5`.
 Both plugins support Solidity 4+.
 Using these you can run your existing tests with Hardhat.

-Read [this guide](./truffle-testing.md) If you want to learn the details of writing Truffle tests to run in Hardhat, but it's not necessary to migrate your existing test suite.
+If you want to learn the details of writing Truffle tests to run in Hardhat, then you can read [this guide](./truffle-testing.md), but it's not necessary in order to migrate your existing test suite.

 #### Migrations and hardhat-truffle fixtures